-A vividly-enhancing mildly heterogenous (predominantly T1 hypointense / mildly T2 hyperintense) ovoid mass is centred within the left Meckle's cave, indenting the left cavernous sinus, sella and petrous apex.It is uncertain whether this represents a trigeminal Schwannoma or meningioma, with the former slightly favoured.
+A vividly-enhancing mildly heterogenous (predominantly T1 hypointense / mildly T2 hyperintense) ovoid mass is centered within the left Meckle's cave, indenting the left cavernous sinus, sella and petrous apex.It is uncertain whether this represents a trigeminal Schwannoma or meningioma, with the former slightly favored.

 The left cavernous ICA is mildly effaced/displaced, with no overt compression.

 Note is made of a mildly expanded "empty sella".

 The left MCA bifurcation appears mildly dilated and follow-up MRA could be used to exclude the presence of an aneurysm in this location.

 The Imaging findings are those of a trigeminal schwannoma.